orientechnologies/orientdb-docs/source/Configuration.md

 ##### nonTX.recordUpdate.synch

-Executes a synch against the file-system at every record operation.
-This slows down records updates but guarantee reliability on unreliable drives.
+Executes a sync against the file-system for every record operation.
+This slows down record updates, but guarantees reliability on unreliable drives..

 ```
 Setting name...: nonTX.recordUpdate.synch